ErrantBracket/stealer/README.md

 # stealer
-This is an attempt to re-write a recent project built with Node.js and Mongo in Golang.
+This is an attempt to re-write a recent project built with Node.js and Mongo in Golang and Mongo.
 The subject of the project has changed but I have aimed to keep the same structure.